 - She says the United States and its allies have to make it clear to North Korea that continued nuclear testing will result in stronger sanctions and further diplomatic isolation.
 She is open to offering “incentives” for verifiable and irreversible steps toward denuclearization.

 - As a senator, she supported stronger economic sanctions on North Korea, citing its nuclear and cyber threat, its role in human trafficking, and its support for global terrorists.
 “Disarm or face severe economic sanctions,” she said in 2016.

 Klobuchar says that Russia “invaded our democracy” in 2016 and charges that Trump has failed to protect the United States from the threat.
 She promises stronger sanctions on Russia and has promoted a suite of policies to strengthen U.S. defenses.

-- She says Trump has “resisted” imposing sanctions on Russia for hostile acts against the United States, and she pledges immediate executive action to ratchet up sanctions on “the Putin regime and its enablers.”
+- She has charged that Trump “coddles” Putin and has “seemingly embraced” him, arguing that he has resisted imposing sanctions on Russia for hostile acts against the United States.
+She pledges immediate executive action to ratchet up sanctions on “the Putin regime and its enablers.”

 - In 2017, she cosponsored unsuccessful legislation to create an independent commission to investigate Russia’s attempts to influence the 2016 election, along the lines of the 9/11 commission.

 - As a senator, she has pushed several bills to address Russia’s interference in U.S. elections.
 She cosponsored the Secure Elections Act, which would require backup paper ballots, nationwide election audits, and greater intelligence sharing between state and federal officials.